ptrchv/STM32-IntermittentSecurity/README.md

 Tie the DNU and WP pins of the memory chip to VDD.
 Tying WP to VDD disables write protection functionalities, which are not required for this project.

-The USART3 interface is required for the test.
+The USART3 interface is used for the performance test.
 This is also accessible from the ARDUINO connectors.
-This will be configured and used as a UART interface,to log the measured clock cycles.
+The interface will be configured and used as a UART interface, to log the measured clock cycles.

 ## Software
 The solution was developed using [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html), therefore instruction are provided for this development enviroment.
 Copyrighted code by STMicroelectronics is not included in this repository, but this can be generated via either [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) (described in this guide) or [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html).

+Before starting, create an account on the [STMicroelectronics website](https://www.st.com) and use to log in from the [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html).
+This is possibile from the *myST* menu in the top bar.

 ### Board configuration